kstenerud/concise-encoding/ce-structure.md

 ### Time Zones

 A time zone refers to the political designation of a location having a specific time offset from UTC at a particular time.
-Time zones are in a constant state of flux, and can change at any time for many reasons.
+Time zones are in a constant state of flux, and could change at any time for many reasons.
 There are two ways to denote a time zone: by area/location, and by global coordinates.

 **Note**: If the time zone is unspecified, it is assumed to be `Zero` (UTC).